Sourced in Bali

 Bamboo

 Giant bamboo (Dendrocalamus asper), known locally as pring petung, is grown in Bali's central highlands at altitudes between 600 and 1,200 metres.
-At these elevations, the culms (stems) grow to diameters of 10–20 cm with wall thickness sufficient for structural applications.
-The material is harvested at 3–5 years maturity, a growth cycle approximately ten times faster than teak.
+At these elevations, the culms (stems) grow to diameters of 10 to 20 cm with wall thickness sufficient for structural applications.
+The material is harvested at 3 to 5 years maturity, a growth cycle approximately ten times faster than teak.

 Untreated bamboo is vulnerable to moisture and insect damage.
 All bamboo used in Ubud Atelier projects is pre-treated through a two-stage process: boiling to remove starches (which attract insects) and a borax-boric acid soak for fungal and termite resistance.
-Treated bamboo can be used in tropical climates for 15–25 years before structural replacement is needed.
+Treated bamboo can be used in tropical climates for 15 to 25 years before structural replacement is needed.

 The primary application in hospitality projects is architectural: ceiling cladding, pendant light frames, decorative screens between spaces, and canopy structures for pavilions and beach clubs.
 Bamboo is not typically used for weight-bearing furniture in commercial settings, but it produces some of the most visually distinctive lighting and architectural elements in the workshop's portfolio.